zitadel/zitadel/docs/docs/guides/integrate/service-users/client-credentials.md

 ### Token introspection

 Your API endpoint might receive tokens from users and need to validate the token with ZITADEL.
-In this case your API needs to authenticate with ZITADEL and then do a token introspection.
+In this case, your API needs to authenticate with ZITADEL and then do a token introspection.
 Follow our [guide on token introspection with client credentials](../token-introspection/basic-auth) to learn more.

 ## Security considerations